Ultra123-hub/Super-Store-Products-Analysis/README.md

 plt.show()
 ```
 ![](profit_distribution.png)

-**3. Most ordered product category: I grouped the products by product category and visualized the quantity ordered based on each product category using a bar chart, since we're talking about a categorical variable here.**
+**3. Most ordered product category:** I grouped the products by product category.
+Also, I visualized the quantity ordered based on each product category using a bar chart, since we're talking about a categorical variable here.

 ```python
 prod_category = df.groupby('category')['quantity'].sum()